Sample Weighting

 Balanced Repeated Replication (BRR)

-BRR forms balanced half-samples within each stratum using a Hadamard design and—after any collapsing—requires exactly 2 PSUs per stratum.
+BRR forms balanced half-samples within each stratum using a Hadamard design.
+It requires exactly 2 PSUs per stratum.

 By default, svy sets the number of replicates to the smallest multiple of 4 strictly greater than the number of strata.
-You can request more by passing n_reps (values ≤28 must be multiples of 4; larger values are rounded up to the next power of two).
+You can request more by passing n_reps.

 data=df_rep,